federicomariamassari/isdcnd/README.md

 ### How to Compile and Run the Project

 We suppose the project resides at address `/home/$whoami/workspace/udacity-isdcnd/projects/p1b`, with `$whoami` the username of the current user (verify on console).
-Compile both `tests.cpp` and `matrix.cpp` as follows:
+Compile both `tests.cpp` and `matrix.cpp`:

 ```bash
 cd /home/$whoami/workspace/udacity-isdcnd/projects/p1b